raspberrypi/picamera2/README.md

 # Picamera2

 ---
-**WARNING!** *Picamera2* is currently available here as an alpha release.
-This means there may still be some issues, but we're hoping for feedback that can lead to further improvements.
-Consequently the API cannot be expected to be completely stable, but nor will we be making changes to it without due consideration.
+*Picamera2* is currently available here as a beta release.
+This means there may still be some issues and bugs which we shall work on fixing, and where users identify particularly useful features we may still consider implementing them.
+Mostly we shall be working on bugs, stability, support, examples and documentation, as well as keeping up with ongoing _libcamera_ development.

+However, there will also be quite a strong presumption _against_ making signficant code changes unless it seems absolutely necessary, especially any that break existing behaviour or APIs.
 ---

 *Picamera2* is the libcamera-based replacement for *Picamera* which was a Python interface to the Raspberry Pi's legacy camera stack. *Picamera2* also presents an easy to use Python API.

 You can find [*draft* documentation here](https://datasheets.raspberrypi.com/camera/picamera2-manual-draft.pdf).
 This is currently incomplete but should help users to get started.

-There are also many examples in the `examples` folder of this repository.
+There are also many examples in the `examples` folder of this repository, and some further _Qt_ application examples in the `apps` folder.

 ## Installation